ubco-cmps/data301_course/about/syllabus.md

 For information on how to contact your course instructor, including office hours, see the {{ '[course website]({link})'.format(link=CANVAS_LINK.replace('CANVAS_ID',CANVAS_ID))}}.

+**Mode of Delivery:** Online (All course activities and assessments, including the Final Exam, will be conducted Online.)

 ## Course Description

 ```{include} syllabus_bits/calendar_entry.md